• Skip to primary navigation

 Worker Safety and Welfare

-Between 2013 and 2022, fatal worker injuries at road construction sites from all causes have ranged from 94 to 143 per year.
-Meanwhile, the percentage of all worker fatalities nationally that occur at road construction sites has ranged between 1.7 and 2.8 percent.
+Between 2014 and 2023, fatal worker injuries at road construction sites from all causes have ranged from 82 to 143 per year.
+Meanwhile, the percentage of all worker fatalities nationally that occur at road construction sites has ranged between 1.6 and 2.8 percent.
 The trends for both remained relatively constant until recently.
-In 2021 and 2022, both trends decreased.
+Since 2021, both trends have decreased.
 (Source: BLS CFOI)

 The Occupational Safety and Health Administration (OSHA) operates to ensure safe and healthful working conditions for workers by setting and enforcing standards and by providing training, outreach, education and assistance.
 OSHA’s Safety and Health Topics pages provide regulatory and enforcement information, hazard identification and controls as well as best practices and other resources to assist employers, workers and safety and health professionals ensure safer workplaces.